Joe85gr/lookarr/README.md

 /auth <LOOKARR_AUTH_PASSWORD> is required when calling the bot the first time.

 Adding chat ids on the "strict_mode_allowed_ids" section within the config file enables "strict mode".
-This means the bot will stay silent if it's contacted by users which are not in the strict_mode_allowed_ids list and they won't be able to authenticate.
+This means the bot will stay silent if it's contacted by users which are not in the strict_mode_allowed_ids list, and they won't be able to authenticate.

 ## How to run locally
 Rename config-sample.yml to config.yml and set it before running